The Pros and Cons of a Scheduled Nap Time for Babies & Toddlers - Baby Chick

 2. A Calmer Kid

-If you enjoy the blissful mood your baby is in just after their nap, you can give credit to baby’s hormones.
-Recent studies show that feel-good hormones are released during a nap, leaving them all smiles and coos when they wake up.1
+If you enjoy the blissful mood your baby is in just after their nap, you can give credit to their hormones.
+Recent studies have shown that feel-good hormones are released during a nap, leaving baby all smiles and coos when they wake up.1,2 A scheduled nap time helps regulate those hormones.7,8 It also teaches your child’s body how to regulate their sleep schedule.9

 Since cranky kids are hard to put down for a nap even when they need one, a predictable schedule absorbs some of that crankiness.
-If your toddler learns that she’s going down for a nap at a certain time, she may be able to follow the routine without a huge fuss.
-And, of course, you get a happier baby right on schedule.
+If your toddler learns that they’re going down for a nap at a certain time, they may be able to follow the routine without a huge fuss.
+And, of course, you get a happier baby right on schedule!

 3. A Better Nighttime Sleeper

-Sleep requirements vary from child to child, but typically, a kid no longer physically needs to nap by age four or five.
-Until then, these naps factor into a child’s circadian rhythm and determine many smaller outcomes, from mood to growth spurts.2
+Sleep requirements vary from child to child, but typically, a child no longer physically needs to nap between ages 3 and 5.2,7 Until then, these naps factor into a child’s circadian rhythm and determine many smaller outcomes, from mood to growth spurts.2,11

 The Cons of Scheduled Nap Times

-Some babies are easy sleepers, though.
-If yours is one of those kids who can sleep through a thunderstorm or a family party, you might just be blessed with a kid who thrives on unscheduled nap time.
+That said, experts don’t recommend napping on the go.3 It’s okay for babies to take short naps in a car seat, but it isn’t safe for them to sleep there regularly or for long periods of time.4,15 Some babies are easy sleepers, though.
+If you have one of those kids who can sleep through a thunderstorm or family party, you might just be blessed with a child who thrives on unscheduled nap time!

 2. Harder Adjustment to Physiological Changes